VIP-LES/EosPayload/README.md

 Note: to exit the venv, run `deactivate`

 ## Running EosPayload
 Prereq: Start the MQTT server by running mosquitto.
-Use -v to allow it   (Windows Example: `C:\Program Files\mosquitto -v`)
+Use -v to log requests to console  (Windows Example: `C:\Program Files\mosquitto -v`)
+Note: running mosquitto_sub can be useful for debugging: ` "C:\Program Files\mosquitto\mosquitto_sub.exe" -V 5 -q 2 -t # -v`
+There is also mosquitto_pub which can be useful for testing MQTT message receive

 ### From Terminal
 1. Navigate to your EosPayload repository root using the `cd` command (all OS's)